influxdata/influxdb/DOCKER.md

 ## Single Node Container

-This will start a interactive, single-node, that publishes the containers port `8086` and `8088` to the hosts ports `8086` and `8088` respectively.
+This will start an interactive, single-node, that publishes the containers port `8086` and `8088` to the hosts ports `8086` and `8088` respectively.
 This is identical to starting `influxd` manually.

 ```
 $ docker run -it -p 8086:8086 -p 8088:8088 influxdb